CSCfi/csc-env-eff/_hands-on/throughput/gaussian_greasy.md

 ---
+topic: throughput
-title: exercise - Gaussian GREASY
+title: Exercise - Gaussian GREASY
 ---

 # Using GREASY for running multiple Gaussian jobs on Puhti